There are many reasons why you might want to start a publishing company.

 While traditional publishers naturally dominate, there are niche areas of the market where independent publishers can succeed.

 The key to a successful publishing business is in selecting your niche.

 Find your niche genre

-A niche is a small portion of a market that is special or unique.
+A niche is a small portion of a special or unique market.

 If you want to start a publishing company, you will need to identify a specific area of the market where you think you can succeed.